-Yes, monitoring of the containment building can continue using the remaining available monitoring equipment.
-Breakages and failures are expected over time and the monitoring system consists of several complementary structural monitoring systems.
+Yes, monitoring of the containment building can continue using the existing monitoring equipment.
+Breakages and failures are expected over time; therefore the monitoring system consists of several complementary structural monitoring systems.

 For the pressure test of the containment buildings, additional temporary monitoring instruments are fitted to supplement the existing monitoring instruments.
+It should be noted that the monitoring equipment has been refurbished and is now usable for monitoring the buildings.